fayoubi/deliveryx/oapp/docs/SQL-QUERY-REFERENCE.md

 GROUP BY status
 ORDER BY count DESC;

--- Approval Service Statistics
+-- Menu Approval Statistics (same database as menus) SELECT
-\c deliveryx_approval

-SELECT
     action,
     COUNT(*) AS count,